 Regardless of whether it is an upgrade or a primary/secondary server installation, the details of the server being installed or upgraded must be provided to the Installer.
-Most of this information is configured in two tags, [NWI:NDS] and [Initialization].
+Most of this information is configured in the tag [NWI:NDS].

 [NWI:NDS]